D. N. Jha: Career

 Jha was a professor at the history department of the Delhi University specializing in ancient and medieval history.
 In a career of over three decades, he spoke against communal distortions of history.
 Through his works, he studied the socio-economic structures of early India and used India's ancient texts to draw linkages between culture and technology and the resulting social and state setup.
 In some of his early works he studied revenue systems and linkages between economy and society in ancient India.
-His study was a breakaway from both imperialist historians who studied India from a colonial lens and nationalist historians who studied Indian history through folklore, wars, and royalties.
-In doing so, he was a group of historians who believed that post independence India's nation building efforts hinged on a professional attempt at writing history.
-Jha had repeatedly taken a position against Hindu nationalist ideology, arguing against what he claimed is communalism and saffronisation.
+His study was a breakaway from both imperialist historians who studied India without problematising colonialism and nationalist historians who studied Indian history using folklore, wars, and royalties.
+In doing so, he was a among group of historians who believed that post independence India's nation building efforts hinged on a professional attempt at writing history.
+Jha repeatedly took positions against Hindu nationalist ideology, arguing against what he claimed to be communalism and saffronisation.
 He was critical of the view that "tolerance is the very essence of 'Hinduism qua Hinduism", and had claimed what he termed as Brahmanical intolerance since early India.
 He was credited with identifying inconsistencies in Indian history and his efforts to bring a contemporary relevance to ancient history.

 He was an author of multiple history text books for India's National Council of Educational Research and Training, the organization which developed the textbooks and course curricula for Indian schools.
 He also served as the secretary of the Indian History Congress and a member of the Indian Council of Historical Research He was a member of visiting faculty at the Institute of Oriental Culture in the University of Tokyo.

 In 1991, he wrote a paper, with other historians R.S.
 Sharma, Suraj Bhan, and Athar Ali, making a case that there was no evidence to prove that the Babri Masjid, a mosque in Ayodhya, was built over a temple at the same site.
-The findings were documented in Ramjanmabhoomi-Baburi Masjid: A Historians’ Report to the Nation (1991) which he co-wrote with The mosque was demolished a year later by right wing activists.
+The findings were documented in Ramjanmabhoomi-Baburi Masjid: A Historians’ Report to the Nation (1991) which he co-wrote.
+The mosque was demolished a year later by right wing activists.
 The paper diverged in its findings from the Archaeological Survey of India's findings and was later dismissed by the Supreme Court of India in 2019 as an opinion.